tgreenidge/portfolio/_posts/blog/2015-10-17-hide-api-keys.markdown

 categories: blog
 featured: true
 comments: true
-excerpt: "Protecting Twitter API keys on Github Using Node.js"
 ---

 If you need to push your code to github for a node.js app that uses the Twitter API, here are the steps that you can take to protect your keys, by using gitignore.